The Minimization of Random Hypergraphs: The Chernoff--Hoeffding Theorem

 then our estimate transfers to the general case.
-The first factor is indeed increasing in $x$ as long as it is smaller than $p$, and $x' \le x$ clearly holds.
-So we only need to treat the second factor.
-There, the numerator increases, but the monotonicity of the denominator switches at $x = 1/2$.
-Moreover, to transfer the lower bounds of Lemma~\ref{lem:better_Hoeffding} as well we need the inverse behavior.
-To handle this, we further subdivide the second factor into the product of $2^{\Hb(x) \nwspace n}/\sqrt{\pi \nwspace n \nwspace x (1-x)}$ and $p^{xn} (1-p)^{(1-x)n}$ and use their monotonicity separately.
-Eventually, we verify that suitable constants $c$ exist in all four cases of Lemma~\ref{lem:better_Hoeffding}.
-To increase the usability of our new bounds beyond asymptotics, we not only show mere existence, but give the constants in closed form.
+A similar reasoning applies to the other cases.

-The next two lemmas prepare the necessary technical machinery.
-Lemma~\ref{lem:rounding_issues} clarifies the monotonicity of the perplexity and the divergence in the interesting region.
-Building on that, Lemma~\ref{lem:constant_loss} asserts that the transition to the general case indeed incurs only a constant multiplicative loss.
+The next two lemmas prepare the necessary technical machinery to show the existence of those constants.
+Lemma~\ref{lem:monotone_upper} clarifies the monotonicity of the functions in question.
+It shows that transitioning from $x'$ to $x$ can only increase the upper bound, meaning that we can actually choose $C = 1$ in the above illustration.
+For the opposite direction, Lemma~\ref{lem:linear_loss} asserts that this transitions incurs a multiplicative loss that is at most linear in $x$.
 Below, we often conclude the monotonic behavior of a product of functions from that of its factors.
-While in general the product of non-decreasing function is not itself non-decreasing, the monotonicity transfers if all factors are additionally non-negative.
+While in general the product of non-decreasing functions is not itself non-decreasing, the monotonicity transfers if all factors are additionally non-negative.